 For use cases and recipes that provide personalized real-time recommendations, keep your Item interactions dataset up to date with your users' behavior.
 Do this by recording item interactions with an event tracker and the PutEvents API operation.
 Amazon Personalize updates recommendations based on your user's most recent activity as they interact with your catalog.
 For information about real-time personalization, see Real-time personalization.
-For more information on recording real-time events, see Recording events.
+For more information on recording real-time events, see Recording real-time events to influence recommendations.